House sitting in the UK

 Not without a few nettle stings on my hands, I had to soothe with dock leaves.
 Some days we would walk home with the dog along what felt like a magical fairy path of wild garlic.

 It was nice to be in the lush green countryside as the path took us alongside a bubbling brook.

-I had some problems in this house-sit.
+I had some problems with this house-sit.
 It was with the Rape Seed (a pretty yellow flowering field right on the roadside) I was highly allergic.

-Had it not been for my friend, who came to join us travelling,
+Had it not been for my friend, who came to join us traveling,

 I would have had to vacate the house-sit after a few days.